Clinical Pearls

 Visual Element: An interactive "Age Slider".
 As the user slides from "Newborn" to "4 Years", the treatment algorithm and imaging modality (US -> X-ray) changes dynamically.

-Developmental Dysplasia of the Hip (DDH) represents a spectrum of pathology ranging from mild acetabular dysplasia to frank dislocation.
-It is the most common orthopaedic condition in the newborn, and failure to diagnose it early leads to early onset osteoarthritis and significant disability in young adulthood.
+Developmental Dysplasia of the Hip (DDH) represents a complex spectrum of pathology ranging from mild, asymptomatic acetabular dysplasia to frank, irreducible dislocation.
+It is the most common orthopaedic condition in the newborn, with an incidence of neonatal instability approaching 1 in 100, though true dislocation is closer to 1.5 per 1,000 live births.
+Failure to diagnose and effectively manage DDH early leads to devastating consequences, including early-onset osteoarthritis, significant leg-length discrepancy, and profound disability in young adulthood.
+In fact, undetected DDH remains a leading cause of total hip arthroplasty in patients under the age of 40.

 Part 1: Etiology and Risk Factors